zheyron/Endless_Runner/README.md

  Endless Runner created for p5js engine for my University Project

 # Use
-You may use this code openly and commercially as long as you attribute me in credits.
+You may use this code and or its assets openly and commercially as long as you attribute me in credits.

 # Endless Runner - Cube Ascension